FajarMukhollis/fajarmukhollis/README.md

-# Hi there, I'm Fajar Mukhollis 👋
+# Hi there, I'm Fajar Mukhollis :wave:

 - :school: I'm a student at **Pancasila University, South Jakarta**
 - :iphone: Learning all about **Mobile Developer (Android Developer)**